-Job said, if I could only have somebody put my hand upon the throne of God and his hand upon me, and there could be some connection between us, some explanation between us.
-And Elihu does speak about the fact that a day's man, an interpreter, would bring about the solution that Job required.
+Job said, if I could only have somebody put my hand upon the throne of God and his hand upon me and there could be some connection between us, some explanation between us.

-If there be a messenger with him, an interpreter, one among a thousand to show unto man his uprightness, then God is gracious unto him and saith, deliver him from going down to the pit.
-[00:30:07] I have found a ransom.
+I'll speak about the fact that a day's man, an interpreter, would bring about the solution that Job required.
+If there be a messenger with him, an interpreter, one among a thousand to show unto man his uprightness, [00:30:02] then God is gracious unto him and saith, Deliver him from going down to the pit.
+I have found a ransom.
 His flesh shall be fresher than a child's.
 He shall return the day that his youth was sown.
-Elihu says the only complete answer to this is going to be when the full results of the coming of the interpreter have come to us.
-Now, I want to go once again to the words of the Lord, because I think they form a very important part of our lesson, and our time is passing quickly.
+Elihu says the only complete answer to this is going to be when the full results of the interpreter have come to us.

-Will you turn now to chapter 38, where the Lord begins to speak.
+Now, I want to go once again to the words of the Lord, because I think they form a very important part of our lesson and our time is passing quickly.
+Will you turn now to chapter 38 where the Lord begins to speak.

 And when the Lord begins to speak, we read that he spoke out of the whirlwind.

-Now, I don't know whether you have noticed it before, and now that I've pointed it out to you, are as surprised as I am that there's no explanation.
-And there's nothing in what the Lord says which is outside the bonds of man's life and the life of animals in the creation that we all know.
-[00:31:07] I suppose some folks would try to see something typical in them.
+Now, I don't know whether you have noticed it before, but now that I've pointed it out to you, you are as surprised as I am that there's no explanation and there's nothing in what the Lord says which is outside the bonds [00:31:03] of man's life and the life of animals in the creation that we all know.

 But I cannot see that we have the slightest justification for this.
-The Lord is taking up something to which Elihu brought them, and that is, he's displaying the immense greatness of God.
+The Lord is taking up something to which Elihu brought them, and that is he's displaying the immense greatness of God.

-If Job could not ask one-tenth of the 10,000 questions and problems that arise about nature, how could he expect to understand God?
+If Job could not ask one-tenth of the ten thousand questions and problems that arise about nature, how could he expect to understand God?
 And God speaks about, first of all, the inanimate things, the earth and the sea and the clouds and the hail and the rain.
 And the Lord shows three things about them.
 One is that he designed them.

 Second, that he created them.
 And thirdly, he controls them.

-And when one considers the whole range of the inanimate creatures that make up the world and the worlds, when we consider the whole range of the living creatures that make up...
-God commands them to do this.
-It says God commands the eagle.
+And when one considers the whole range of the inanimate creatures that make up the world and the worlds, when we consider the whole range of the living creatures that make up, and God, you see, God commands them to do this.
+[00:32:01] It says God commands the eagle.
 All the eagles on the earth, all moving as they're commanded by God.
-[00:32:07] All the hail on the earth going to execute the demands of God.
+All the hail on the earth going to execute the demands of God.
 We cannot understand those movements, and we cannot conceive in our minds the being with a mind who could embrace the whole of it.
-And it's this lesson.
-Job, it's altogether too great for you to distress yourself by trying to probe to the bottom of this question and seek for explanations, explanation why and why.
+And it's this lesson, Job, it's altogether too great for you to distress yourself by trying to probe to the bottom of this question and seek explanations, explanation why and why.
 No. God, in his counsels and purposes and actions, is too big altogether for you.
 And then the Lord changes, rather, when he comes to the end.
 And what I was saying about Leviathan is in chapter 41.

 And if you could turn over to chapter 41, you would see one verse, which is verse 10, that gives us the reason why God was giving all this explanation about animals to the suffering saint, Job.